Joyous Entry of 1356: Aftermath

 On 5 April, Wenceslaus' half-brother Charles IV became Holy Roman Emperor; he presided at the Imperial Diet which decreed the Golden Bull of 1356, fixing an important aspect of the constitutional structure of the Holy Roman Empire, mainly restricting the freedoms of cities and civilians.

 The following February, when Charles, Joanna and Wenceslaus, and representatives of the Brabantian towns all met at Maastricht: to satisfy the Luxembourg dynasty it was officially denigrated by all parties, especially its chapter vii, which stipulated that the Duchess Joanna, if childless, should be succeeded by her natural heirs, her sisters.
 Thus, it was by abrogation of the Joyous Entry of 1356 that the Habsburgs eventually inherited Brabant.
 The defeat of Wenceslaus in 1371 was a victory for the towns over the feudal nobility, and in supporting Joanna's grandnephew Anthony of Burgundy as duke, the towns wrung from him a new constitution or Inauguration Charter (1406).
 What remained of the Joyous Entry charter would nevertheless be referred to for centuries.

-The Joyous Entry of 1356 has been viewed an equivalent to the rechtsstaat in the Low Countries or Magna Carta's establishment of a rule of law for England, the only other medieval document with claims to comprising a written basis of governance, in the other early successful example of a nation-state.
-In common with Magna Carta, its functioning significance was exaggerated by the Romantic historians of the 19th century.

-Annually the Dukes of Brabant pledged to adhere to the text in the document by making a ceremonial entry into the main cities of Brabant.
-In the midst of the Eighty Years' War in the Low Countries, a book was repeatedly published (the 1578 edition safely from Cologne) with the Latin title Laetus introitus, with the view of reminding Philip II and his military commanders of the constitutional restraints of the Blijde Inkomst and giving heart to the insurgents in Brabant.
+The Joyous Entry of 1356 has been viewed an equivalent to the later German rechtsstaat concept and particularly to Magna Carta, the only other medieval document with claims to comprise a written basis of governance, in the other early successful example of a nation-state.
+In common with Magna Carta, Joyous Entry's functioning significance was retroactively exaggerated by the Romantic historians of the 19th century.
+It remained of some significance throughout the centuries however, as annually the Dukes of Brabant pledged to adhere to the text in the document by making a ceremonial entry into the main cities of Brabant.
+In the midst of the Eighty Years' War in the Low Countries, a book was repeatedly published (the 1578 edition safely from Cologne) with the Latin title Laetus introitus, with the view of reminding Spanish king Philip II and his military commanders of the constitutional restraints of the Joyous Entry and giving heart to the insurgents in Brabant.
 Later, the ill-advised attempt of the 18th century Austrian Emperor Joseph II in his reforming zeal to abrogate the Joyous Entry caused a revolt in Brabant, before which he had to yield.

 This Joyous Entry charter was declared null and void when the Revolutionary French forces took possession of the Austrian Netherlands in 1794.
 Nevertheless, it became one of the elements that formed the Belgian Constitution of 1831.